OWASP/www-chapter-mumbai/tab_archive.md

 # **Archives**

+### 25th January 2020

+Details of the previous OWASP Mumbai meeting as below.
+Please follow the [link](https://drive.google.com/open?id=1HGheKp1NKjVP278WQFaQ-roaNiu5Lvxn) for the slides.

+Introduction to OWASP Mumbai Chapter.

+An Introduction to OT Security by **Ravindra Gotavde**

+Reporting and Handling Internet Crimes by **Amol Potdar**

+Exploiting misconfigurations in S3 buckets by **Vaibhav Koli**
 ### 30th November 2019

 Details of the previous OWASP Mumbai meeting as below.
 Please follow the [link](https://drive.google.com/open?id=17FQoH46vQaqc5ag8wtAS6WuYlGngPt3u) for the slides.